-Most Los Angeles car accident attorneys know that vehicle collisions are one of the leading causes of concussions.
+Most Los Angeles car accident attorneys know those vehicle collisions are one of the leading causes of concussions.
 However, it can be tough to determine when you or a loved one has actually suffered a concussion.
 Most people assume that a concussion always results in a loss of consciousness, but this is generally not the case.
 You can have a concussion even when you seem pretty normal to those around you.

 Below are several signs that you have suffered a concussion.
 Look for these signs in loved ones after an accident.
 If you see them, you should get medical attention right away.
 Getting help fast may help you avoid long-term damage.